exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/glossary.md

 ### Tau

-Tau is the main currency gained from doing theories.
+Tau, formatted in the game as \\(\tau\\), is the main currency gained from doing theories.
 Tau is used to increase f(t).

 ### Rho

-Rho is also a currency gained from doing theories.
+Rho, formatted in the game as \\(\rho\\), is also a currency gained from doing theories.
 However, rho is reset upon publication.
 In fact for most theories, the tau in a theory is simply the maximum rho ever reached in that theory.

 ### Publication / Pub

-Publication/Pub is the act of resetting theories to accumulate higher multipliers.
+Publication/Pub is the act of resetting theories to accumulate higher total multipliers.
 Higher multipliers allow us to reach higher rho and tau in the future.
-In England Publication is also a place where people can socialise and drink.
+In England Publication is also a place where people can socialise and drink (joke).

 ### Dot

-rhodot, taudot, qdot, or any other variable with 'dot' at the end signify the rate of change of the variable, usually every second.
+rhodot, taudot, qdot, (formatted as \\(\dot\rho\\)), \\(\dot\tau\\)), and \\(\dot{q}\\))) or any other variable with 'dot' at the end signify the rate of change of the variable, usually every second.
 For example, if rhodot = 3, this usually means that rho is increasing by 3 every second.

 ### Milestone